Heritage Creek Farm & Education Center

 2026 Sliding Price Scale

-Plant the Seed $ ($ payable at time of registration, remainder $ by May 15)
+Plant the Seed $330 ($100 non-refundable deposit payable at time of registration, remainder $230 due by May 15).
+3% extra fee if remaining balance is paid via PayPal.

-Nourish the Crop $ ($ payable at time of registration, remainder $ by May 15)
+Nourish the Crop $350 ($100 non-refundable deposit payable at time of registration, remainder $250 due by May 15) 3% extra fee if remaining balance is paid via PayPal.

-Share the Harvest $ ($ payable at time of registration, remainder $ by May 15)
+Share the Harvest $375 ($100 non-refundable deposit payable at time of registration, remainder $275 due by May 15) 3% extra fee if remaining balance is paid via PayPal.

-Deposit of $100 is due at time of registration. $50 of the deposit is non-refundable.
+Deposit of $100 (non-refundable) is due at time of registration.

 Unless other payment arrangements are made, the remaining balance is due by May 15.
 Payment in full can be made at any time before May 15.